thebitmaptoshi/FOI/README.md

 Click "Load Unpacked" and select the FOI folder
 It will activate immediately and can be turned off if desired.

+This version is completely unlimited in the scope of its HTML loading, be wary and understand everything you click on.

+Use Dev Tools to CYA, if no IYKYK don't use this version with ANY wallets connected or live while browseing!

 Hello, this is IT...
 Did you turn it off and back on yet?